xRoier/SCPSL-Translations/.github/pull_request_template.md

 - [ ] No

 # Checklist:
 - [ ] I have made sure to not commit changes to other stuff than my own or the default english one
 - [ ] I have ran `EncodingNormalizer.exe` on my changed files before commiting
-- [ ] I have not made sure to not submit a duplicate translation language
+- [ ] I have made sure that I'm not submitting a duplicate translation
 - [ ] I have not included any advertisements/pointers to non-game stuff other than author in the folder name